offline-agency/laravel-cart/README.md

 ### Configuration
 To save cart into the database so you can retrieve it later, the package needs to know which database connection to use and what the name of the table is.
-By default the package will use the default database connection and use a table named `shoppingcart`.
+By default, the package will use the default database connection and use a table named `shoppingcart`.
 If you want to change these options, you'll have to publish the `config` file.

     php artisan vendor:publish --provider="OfflineAgency\OaLaravelCart\ShoppingcartServiceProvider" --tag="config"